RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Acknowledgement

 \section{Acknowledgement}

-This work is supported by the National Key R\&D Program of China (2023YFC3306303), the Science and Technology Program of Zhejiang Province (2025C01087, 2023C01213), the Regional Innovation and Development Joint Fund of the National Natural Science Foundation of China (U22A6001), and Yongjiang Talent Introduction Program.
+This work is supported by the National Key R\&D Program of China (2023YFC3306303), the National Natural Science Foundation of China (62502427), the Science and Technology Program of Zhejiang Province (2025C01087), the Yongjiang Talent Introduction Program (2024A-404-G), the Major Scientific and Technological Projects of CNTC(110202401031(SZ-05)), and the Zhejiang Key Laboratory Project (2024E10001).